William Berloni: Career

-Bill Berloni is known training numerous shelter animals for film and television including Charlie Wilson's War, Disney Channel Original Movie Frenemies and the Sony Pictures "Annie 2014 Film" starring Quvenzhané Wallis and Jamie Foxx due in theaters Christmas 2014.
+Bill Berloni is known for training numerous shelter animals for film and television including Charlie Wilson's War, the Disney Channel Original Movie Frenemies, and the Sony Pictures film Annie starring Quvenzhané Wallis and Jamie Foxx that premiered in theaters Christmas 2014.

 Bill discovered the newest Sandy, Marti, a 4-year-old Chow Mix who was abandoned at a high kill shelter Georgia then spent two years in various shelters finally ending up in Westchester County, New York where Bill adopted and trained her.